ibowditch/userdocs/_build/html/_sources/background.md.txt

 The RFStag system is a web application that allows RFS members to sign-in and sign-out at their station using a small NFC keyfob tag, rather than writing their details in the Attendance Book.

-Tags are issued to all members, and they can sign-in just by tapping their tag on a reader at station entrance.
+Tags are issued to all members, and they can sign-in just by tapping their tag on a reader attached to a {ref}`terminal<kioskh>` at the station entrance.
 They can sign-out when they have finished the activity by tapping their tag on the reader a second time.

-All attendance records are stored electronically, and reports and summaries of attendance are available to members and officers through a web portal which can be accessed on any device with an internet connection and a browser (login required).
+All attendance records are stored electronically, and reports and summaries of attendance are available to members and officers through a {ref}`web portal<serverh>` which can be accessed from anywhere on any device with an internet connection and a browser (login required).

-The system records attendance for all members, but visitors who do not have a tag should still record their details in the Attendance Book.
+The system records attendance for all members, but visitors who do not have a tag should still record their details in the (paper) Attendance Book.

 ## Requirements